A lost letter to Santa creates a Christmas miracle

-What started as a father and son who chased down a balloon for several miles in a milo field has lead to making a child’s christmas wish come true.
+It started when a father and son chased down a balloon for several miles in a milo field.
+It led to making a child’s Christmas wish come true.

-“We decided that might be something kind of neat to find and I did this in grade school so we wanted to answer his wish, since mine was never answered,” said the father that found the letter, Sam Oyler.
+“We decided that might be something kind of neat to find, and I did this in grade school so we wanted to answer his wish since mine was never answered,” said Sam Oyler, the father that found the letter.

 “Pete, yo, Pete,” said Lucas.